Leah-wkh/ABTesting-withAggregatesInPandas/README.md

 <img width="795" alt="AB5" src="https://user-images.githubusercontent.com/46868984/55713341-bed27f00-59f0-11e9-852c-ce91f9852867.png">

-To analyze the AB test, I initialized two new databases that contain only the infor from each group.
+To analyze the AB test, I initialized two new databases that contain only the information from each group.
 After that I created tables to clearly show how each test performed on each day of the week.
 <img width="796" alt="AB6" src="https://user-images.githubusercontent.com/46868984/55713792-b3cc1e80-59f1-11e9-9f19-c440af610bab.png">